netblue30/firejail/README.md

 ./configure && make && sudo make install-strip
 ```

 On Debian/Ubuntu you will need to install git and gcc.

+To build with AppArmor support (which is usually used on Debian, Ubuntu,
-AppArmor development
+openSUSE and derivatives), install the AppArmor development libraries and
-libraries and pkg-config are required when using the `--enable-apparmor`
+pkg-config and use the `--enable-apparmor` ./configure option:
-./configure option:

 ```sh
 sudo apt-get install git build-essential libapparmor-dev pkg-config gawk
 ```

-For the `--enable-selinux` option, add libselinux1-dev (libselinux-devel for
-Fedora).
+To build with SELinux support (which is usually used on Fedora, RHEL and
+derivatives), install libselinux1-dev (libselinux-devel on Fedora) and use the
+`--enable-selinux` ./configure option.

 Detailed information on using firejail from git is available on the
 [wiki](https://github.com/netblue30/firejail/wiki/Using-firejail-from-git).